aziddddd/mlops-on-vertex-ai-pipelines/README.md

 7. Create a Pull Request to merge your branch to master branch and assign the PR to a reviewer (Senior/Lead MLOps).
 8. The reviewer will merge the PR for you.

+# Getting Started

+Kindly perform the following steps before you actually run the pipeline:
+1. Create the following BQ datasets in your GCP project with the following names:
+    1. test_train_dataset
+    2. test_prediction_dataset
+    3. test_tracking
+    4. test_outbound
+2. Create a GCS bucket for VAIP metadata auto-storage .
+    1. Set CREATE_BUCKET parameter to True in config.py and save.
+    2. Run grandpipeline.ipynb until the “ Load your pipeline components and configs” cell
+    3. Change CREATE_BUCKET parameter back to False in config.py and save.
+    4. Restart the kernel.
+3. Run the following snippet to start/restart your model league

 # Important Notes

 First time run require model league to be created.
 Use restart_model_league function in ml_components/pipelinehelper.py as a kickstart to do this.